gbv/beaconspec/beacon.md

 ## URI patterns

-A **URI pattern** in this specification is an URI Template, as defined in [](#RFC6570), with all template expressions being either `{ID}` for simple string expansion or `{+ID}` for reserved expansion.
+A **URI pattern** in this specification is a URI Template, as defined in [](#RFC6570), with all template expressions being either `{ID}` for simple string expansion or `{+ID}` for reserved expansion.